 Shri Siddhnath Ashram

 To reach these temples, you have to go through a set of relatively new temples.
-That are erected behind an arch telling the name of the place as Shri Siddhnath Ashram, built as late as 2008.
+That was erected behind an arch telling the name of the place as Shri Siddhnath Ashram, built as late as 2008.
 There are newer temples with typical white triangular Shikharas standing by the side of these ancient temples.
 A small makeshift museum houses a few excavated sculptures from the place.
 Broken sculptures have been completed using mismatched cement.
 Conservation agencies can definitely do a better job.
 There is no documentation whatsoever on these sculptures.
 Even the boards explaining the temples need to be re-painted.
 And for the tourist from outside the state, it may help if they are written in English as well.

 These temples are supposed to be located on the banks of River Maniyari.
 But I think I missed the river, or it was not close enough to be noticed.